OutpostUniverse/op2ext/ReadMe.txt

  3. Call 'Outpost2.exe /loadmod directoryName' when executing Outpost 2.
 For example, Outpost2.exe /loadmod multitek2.
  4. Consider creating a .bat (batch) file that allows for loading the module without opening the command prompt.

 To avoid undefined behaviour, console modules should only be stored as a child of Outpost 2's root directory (not further nested or outside of the game's root directory).
 When calling /loadmod, no trailing or prefixed directory separator should be used.
 IE do not call `/loadmod testmodule\` or `/loadmod .\testmodule`.
+A proper call would be '/loadmod testmodule'.

 .ini Modules
 ------------------------------------------